groovy-tutorial/groovy-tutorial/manuscript/02_05_Strings.md

 	println str.replace('World', 'Fred')

-Regular expressions provide a comprehensive approach to searching and manipulating strings and are covered in a an up-coming chapter.
+Regular expressions provide a comprehensive approach to searching and manipulating strings and are covered in an up-coming chapter.
 Additionally, the tutorial on Operators will look into this in more depth.